Governing Documents & Agreements

 We are now known as the University of Toronto Students’ Union and have been ever since 2006, when students voted to change the organization’s name at the 16 November 2006 Annual General Meeting.
 It should be noted that the UTSU is still legally recognized as the Students’ Administrative Council of the University of Toronto.

-The Policy Manual of the UTSU is the largest governing document of the UTSU in terms of size, and governs nearly all of the UTSU’s operations that the Bylaws do not.
+The Policy Books of the UTSU are the largest governing documents of the UTSU in terms of size, and govern nearly all of the UTSU’s operations that the Bylaws do not.
 With the exception of internal and human resources-related policies, as well as any procedures pertaining to the UTSU’s elections and referenda, this document governs the UTSU’s day-to-day operations.